 Screenplay: Julien Bouissoux and Lionel Baier

-Starring: Carmen Maura, Patrick Lipp and Ivan Gueorgiev
+Starring: Carmen Maura, Patrick Lipp, and Ivan Georgiev

 GUEST: LIONEL BAIER

-Terminally ill David Miller decides to die on his own terms.
-With Esperanza (Carmen Maura), member of the local euthanasia association and Tréplev, a young male prostitute, David finds unexpected comfort and solidarity with complete strangers.
+Terminally ill David Miller decides to die on his terms.
+With Esperanza (Carmen Maura), a member of the local euthanasia association, and Tréplev, a young male prostitute, David finds unexpected comfort and solidarity with strangers.
 Through the film title, director Lionel Baier evokes the Dutch and Flemish still life paintings that allegorize the ephemeral nature of human satisfaction and achievement, and yet the film remains with the viewer, long after the image has dissolved…

 Mustang - Oscar Nominee